-What every enterprise needs to know about Apple’s $91b quarter
+What every enterprise needs to know about Apple’s $91B quarter

 Subscription services are also achieving growth and consumer acceptance, which should help more traditional digital business models migrate to apps.

-Apple expects to achieve 500 million paid subscribers in the current quarter and 600 million before the end of 2020.
-This implies the company may have a few hands to play as it strives for that 20% adoption growth.
+Apple expects to hit 500 million paid subscribers in the current quarter and 600 million before the end of 2020.
+This implies the company may have a few hands to play as it strives for that 20% adoption growth rate.

 Meanwhile it continues to generate a billion dollars each week at the App Store, while overall its business operations draw in $1 billion daily.